Chenxy517/EC500_HW1/README.md

 **Note**: This will open [http://localhost:3000](http://localhost:3000) to view the our designed Integrated Interface in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.

 There are several commands that might be helpful to test the the APP interface.
-But you might don't necessary need to run them in the temporary version.
+But you might not necessary to run them all in the by testing the applicable of this project.

 #### `npm test`